feedbackward/rgd/README.md

 In this repository, we provide example code to accompany the following paper:

- - Better generalization with less data using robust gradient descent.
+ - <a href="http://proceedings.mlr.press/v97/holland19a.html">Better generalization with less data using robust gradient descent</a>.
 Matthew J. Holland and Kazushi Ikeda.
-ICML 2019 (to appear).
+ICML 2019.

 ## Running the demo